Close Navigation

 Both levels can easily be added on to your account so there is no worry about being able to upgrade at a later point.

-If your unsure which level you need please get in touch and we will be able to advise you.
+If your unsure which CHAS Premium or Premium Plus you need please get in touch and we will be able to advise you.

 New CHAS level Price Structure